e-mission/e-mission-eval-private-data/README.md

   the top of the notebook, and request the data for research purposes using
     https://github.com/e-mission/e-mission-server/wiki/Requesting-data-as-a-collaborator

+- Assuming that your data is in the "mongodump" format, this repository has a helper script to load the data directly into the database.
+    - Navigate to the `e-mission-eval-private-data/` directory and start the docker environment
+        ```bash
+            $ docker-compose -f docker-compose.dev.yml up
+        ```
+    - In another terminal, again navigate to the repository.
+Using the script provided, load the mongodump into docker
+        ```bash
+        $ bash bin/load_mongodump.sh <mongodump_file.tar.gz>
+        ```
+    - Depending on the size of the mongodump, the loading step may take quite a long time (up to _several hours_).
+For more details on how to speed up this process, please refer to the data request documentation [here](https://github.com/e-mission/e-mission-server/wiki/Requesting-data-as-a-collaborator).
 ### Cleaning up

 After completing analysis, tear down